 Today, all the rage is taking two purebred breeds of dogs with differing characteristics and combining them with the intent of extracting the more valued and desired traits.

-The Great Danoodle is a large family dog which is intelligent, loyal and sociable while offering a high level of protection due to its ample size.
+The Great Danoodle is a large family dog that is intelligent, loyal and sociable while offering a high level of protection due to its ample size.

 In addition to providing security; their friendly, well-mannered and appealing modest temperament is a highly prized asset, especially within a family setting.

 Regardless of the dog breed’s pre-advertised dominant characteristics and traits, it is always a good idea to carefully examine the puppy’s behaviors and attempt to determine if there is any extreme deviation from the norm.